woohoolabs/yin/README.md

 ```

 Generally, you don't use resource transformers directly.
 Only documents need them to be able to fill the "data",
-the "included" and the "relationship" sections in the responses.
+the "included" and the "relationship" members in the responses.

 ### Hydrators

 Hydrators allow us to initialize the properties of a domain object as required by the current HTTP request.
-This means
+This means,
 when a client wants to create or update a resource, hydrators can help instantiate a domain object, which can then be
 validated, saved etc.